|

 We know Sebastian strained to preserve his youth, but we also know Mrs. Venable did the same, and apparently through Sebastian she used him to procure the beautiful, young people they each dined out on in a hopeless bid to fend off aging.

 We see that Mrs. Venable is the one who taught Sebastian the destroying philosophy of "using people creatively," (which Mrs. Venable acted out upon her son) and the malignant self-deception of equally accepting 'everything' as it is while simultaneously hiding and averting the eyes from what that 'everything" is.
+And their accusations against God, as if this somehow mitigated their own actions, is clearly a bit of childish blame-shifting.

-As a bizarre Christ-figure (or anti-Jesus), Sebastian repeats the truth as he and his mother want it to be, dressed in white and leading Catherine through Europe, but he ends up like the dead turtles of the Encantadas, and with his "Poem of Summer" unwritten he proves to have gone sterile.
-Instead it is Doc Cukrowicz who cures Catherine, saves her from the mechanization of all the duplicitous people around her, and to make the picture of 'competing saviours' stronger, makes her walk again, in the scene where the Sodium Pentothal is administered. (in Williams' play, as written, Dr. Cukrowicz is blonde and 'shines' in the sunlight, dresses in white and is 'glacially brilliant').
+The European trip begins with Sebastian leading Catherine to health and sunshine after she has survived a disastrous love affair within their social set.
+But this 'rescue' is self-serving and Sebastian ends up like the dead turtles of the Encantadas, with his "Poem of Summer" unwritten as he has proved to have gone sterile.
+Instead it is Doc Cukrowicz who cures Catherine, saves her from the plotting of all the duplicitous people around her, and to make the picture of 'competing saviours' stronger, makes her walk again, in the scene where the Sodium Pentothal is administered.
+(In Williams' play, as written, Dr. Cukrowicz is blonde and 'shines' in the sunlight, dressed in white and is 'glacially brilliant').

-The physical setting of the film is communicated well: it looks like New Orleans (Hollywood style) and the flashbacks look like the western Mediterranean (the real thing, shot on location).
+The physical setting of the film is communicated well: it looks like New Orleans (Hollywood style) and the European vacation flashbacks look like the western Mediterranean (the real thing, shot on location).
 It is supposed to be the year 1937, but it simply isn't: it is clearly 1959 and you have to pay attention to spot the instances where they try to fake the earlier era.
 Mostly we're looking at Elizabeth Taylor and Montgomery Clift, and they're wearing 1959 styles.

-Probably lobotomy is the item most rooted in the 1937 setting, as the primitive nature of the procedure at that time (burring holes through the skull to reach the brain) was replaced by a different method in the 1940s (for which Tennessee WIlliams' sister Rose was subjected in 1943 by their mother, Edwina).
+Probably lobotomy is the item most rooted in the 1937 setting, as the primitive nature of the procedure at that time (burring holes through the skull to reach the brain) was replaced by a different method in the 1940s (for which Tennessee Williams' sister Rose was subjected in 1943 by their mother, Edwina).

 Mercedes McCambridge doesn't have much to do here as Mrs. Holly except connect story plot-points together.
 Yes, she's a terrible mother and willing to sacrifice the daughter to benefit the son (and herself), but she's also working very hard to convince herself that a lobotomy is a legitimate, logical choice under the circumstances.
 McCambridge plays Mrs. Holly as a woman forever bursting into tears whenever her daughter Catherine talks straight and sanely, which is nearly every scene with Taylor and McCambridge together, thus she is crying a lot.